GenAI-CUEE/Statistical-Learning-EE575-Y2024/Lab4/readme.md

-### Tutorial 5: Support vector machine

-To support `Lecture 12: Support vector machine` ...  by *Suwichaya Suwanwimolkul, Ph.D.*

 ### HW 4.
 Support vector machine
+To support `Lecture 12: Support vector machine` ...  by *Suwichaya Suwanwimolkul, Ph.D.*

 #### Goal:
   - can implement SVM and train the model.
-  - can use the evaluation metrics and validation techniques for choosing the best configuration of the hyperparameters in SVM.
+  - can use the evaluation metrics and validation techniques to choose the best model configuration for SVM.

 #### Assignment sheet